Duckle29/Gitter-Mention-LED/README.md

     sudo python3 setup.py install
     sudo pip3 install RPIO

+Then go back to the main directory, and set up the systemd service to have it start on boot:

+    sudo cp gitterLED.service /lib/systemd/system/gitterLED.service
+    sudo chmod 644 /lib/systemd/system/gitterLED.service
+    sudo systemctl enable gitterLED.service
+    sudo systemctl start gitterLED

 I might have missed some dependencies, but feel free to submit an issue if that's the case.

 Here's a [video](https://www.youtube.com/watch?v=7hQOwxnkIEM) of the thing in action, and a long blabber about the code.